The Wizard poster

 The inciting incident occurs at 11 minutes when Jimmy escapes from the institution where he's been placed.
 Corey discovers him missing and realizes his brother is trying to walk to California alone..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Corey actively chooses to commit to the journey to California with Jimmy and Haley.
+This indicates the protagonist's commitment to Corey actively chooses to commit to the journey to California with Jimmy and Haley.
 They enter the world of competitive gaming, hustling for money at arcades across the western states., moving from reaction to action.

 The Collapse moment at 73 minutes (73% through) represents the emotional nadir.
 Here, Jimmy has an emotional breakdown at Dinosaur National Monument, the place connected to his sister's death.
 He reveals his trauma and Corey realizes the journey may not heal Jimmy - it might break him further., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.